Random interlacements and amenability: The connected phase

-\begin{corollary} For any graph $G$ satisfying the hypothesis of Theorem~\ref{t:monotone} and for any $u > u_c$, the set $\mathcal{I}$ is $\mathbb{P}_u$-a.s connected.
+The following corollary is an immediate consequence of Theorem \ref {tmonotone}. \begin{corollary} For any graph $G$ satisfying the hypothesis of Theorem~\ref{tmonotone} and for any $u > u_c$, the set $\mathcal{I}$ is $\mathbb{P}_u$-a.s. connected.
 In particular, for these graphs we could have alternatively used the definition